ottop/mygnome/README.md

 There are 2 folders
 * Desktop - Configuration on my desktop
-* Laptop - Configuration on my laptop
+* Laptop - Configuration on my laptop (currently empty)

 Index:
 1. Stock settings and desktop config